Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   [=Live encoder=] or [=Ingest source=] failover is the second type
   of failover.
 In this scenario, the error condition
   occurs on the [=Ingest source=] side.
-The following expectations apply:
+The following recommendations apply:

-      2. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest
+      2. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest for the live streaming session
       3. The [=Ingest source=] MUST use the same URL for HTTP POST requests as the failed instance.
       4. The new  [=Ingest source=] POST request